Diagnosis, control and eradication of American foulbrood disease

 There is no way of knowing if AFB spores are present on or in second-hand bee hive material.
 Similarly, the disease history of beehive components that have been in storage for many years may also never be known.

-Gamma irradiation is provided by Steritech, Dandenong, Victoria.
+Gamma irradiation and X-ray irradiation are provided by Steritech in Dandenong and Merrifield in Victoria.
 Enquiries about this service and preparation of hive material to be irradiated should be directed to Steritech.
 Telephone: 03 8726 5566.

 Interchange of hive comb between apiaries